You are here:

 Welcome to Lycoming College

-Lycoming is ranked as a Tier 1 National Liberal Arts and Sciences college by U.S. News & World Report.
-In addition, Lycoming is listed as one of “The Best Northeastern Colleges” by The Princeton Review and one of “America’s Best Colleges” by Forbes.com.
+Lycoming is ranked as a Tier 1 National Liberal Arts and Sciences college by U.S. News & World Report, where it has risen 17 spots in the last two years.
+In addition, Lycoming is listed as one of “The Best 382 Colleges” by The Princeton Review and has been named a leading national liberal arts college by Washington Monthly.

-All of Lycoming’s resources and faculty are dedicated to the undergraduate education of just 1,400 students.
-With a 14 - 1 ratio of students to faculty, classes of five or ten students are not uncommon, while even large introductory courses average about 30 students.
+All of Lycoming’s resources and faculty are dedicated to the undergraduate education of just 1,200 students.
+With a 12:1 ratio of students to faculty, classes of five or ten students are not uncommon, while larger introductory courses average just 30 students.
 This means abundant opportunities for individual attention by exceptional faculty members who are truly committed to teaching.

-Lycoming students, who come from as nearby as Williamsport and as far away as China, embrace both the academic and the residential life of the institution.
-At Lycoming, students have experiences that produce profound learning that makes a difference over the course of a lifetime.
+Lycoming students, who come from as nearby as Williamsport and as far away as Africa and Asia, embrace the entire student experience.
 High-impact opportunities can be found in abundance.
-For example, students do research with faculty members, complete internships and service or community-based learning projects, teach in the local schools, and study abroad.
+For example, students conduct research with faculty, complete internships and service or community-based learning projects, teach in the local schools, and study abroad.

-The residential life of the college can only be described as vibrant.
-Lycoming affords students the opportunity to do things like perform with the choir or band, act in or direct a play, lead a club or organization, volunteer in the community, and many other things.
+The residential life of the college is best described as vibrant.
+Lycoming affords students the opportunity to do things like perform with the choir or band, act in or direct a play, lead a club or organization, participate in the Outdoor Leadership and Education program, or volunteer in the community, to name a few.
 At Lycoming, students learn both in the classroom and in the residential environment, and there are many opportunities for students to hone their leadership skills.
-The average graduation rate for first-time freshmen is 63%.
-(More information is available on the Registrar’s homepage under Student’s Right to Know.)

 Lycoming is proud to offer its students the opportunity to participate in 17 varsity athletic programs (9 for men, 8 for women).
-The Warriors compete at the NCAA Division III level and are a member of the Middle Atlantic Conferences.
-Students may also take part in the College’s competitive intramurals program.
+The Warriors compete at the NCAA Division III level and are a member of the MAC Commonwealth Conference.
+Students may also take part in the College’s competitive intramural and club programs.

-Lycoming’s campus lies near historic downtown Williamsport, a city best-known as the birthplace of Little League Baseball and the site of its annual international championship.
-The rolling hills and forestlands of north central Pennsylvania provide some of the state’s best scenery, as well as hiking, camping, kayaking, and other outdoor recreation, while the Williamsport greater metro area has a population of approximately 75,000 people.
+Lycoming’s campus lies near historic downtown Williamsport, a city best-known as the birthplace of Little League Baseball and the site of its annual Little League World Series.
+The rolling hills and forestlands of north central Pennsylvania provide some of the state’s best scenery, as well as hiking, camping, kayaking, and other outdoor recreation, while the Williamsport greater metro area has a population of approximately 100,000 people.
 Lycoming is less than four hours from New York City, Philadelphia, Washington, D.C., Baltimore, and Pittsburgh.

 The College enjoys a relationship with the United Methodist Church and supports its tradition of providing an education to persons of all faiths.
-The College is firmly committed to a policy of cultural diversity and expects its students to work together in an atmosphere of respect and tolerance.
+The College is firmly committed to a policy of cultural diversity and expects its students to work together in an atmosphere of mutual respect and inclusivity.

-Lycoming College prepares students for a lifetime of success at one of the best liberal arts colleges in the country.
+Lycoming College prepares students for a lifetime of success at one of the best liberal arts and sciences colleges in the country.